 Epidemiological data refers to the US, unless otherwise specified.

-- Autoimmune: autoreactive antibodies directed against postsynaptic acetylcholine receptors or receptor-associated proteins
+- Autoreactive antibodies directed against postsynaptic acetylcholine receptors or receptor-associated proteins

-- In rare cases, can also be caused by graft-versus-host reaction after allogeneic stem cell transplantation (especially in children)
+- Graft-versus-host reaction after allogeneic stem cell transplantation (especially in children)

 Main clinical forms